Program of the 2nd Spring Doctoral School on

 One-day introductory course on System Identification

-Lecturer: DR. Xavier Bombois (Ecole centrale de Lyon, France)
+Lecturer: DR. Xavier Bombois (CNRS, Ecole centrale de Lyon, France)

 A- two day course on data-driven approaches for discrete-time model identification